 “I live in the Oregon District,” said first-time donor Jessica Busker, who donated at the “Dayton Strong Blood Drive” Friday with her friend Elijah Knapp, also a first-time donor.
 “I’ve been thinking about it,” said Jessica.
 “When the shooting happened, I wanted to make sure I did.”

-Phlebotomist Jeannie Green handmade a “Dayton Strong” t-shirt for the blood drive with the names of all the shooting victims on the front and the names of the Dayton Police officers who responded on the back.Grab the FREE WDTN News App for iPhone or Android.
+Phlebotomist Jeannie Green handmade a “Dayton Strong” t-shirt for the blood drive with the names of all the shooting victims on the front and the names of the Dayton Police officers who responded on the back.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.